AKdevi99/user_permission_management/README.md

-Here's a comprehensive README that combines both sections, adding attractive buttons, tables, and a Postman guide, along with an acknowledgment section.

----

 # User Permission Management System

 Welcome to the **User Permission Management System**!
 This system, built with **Express.js** and **Shell Scripting**, allows easy management of user permissions via a REST API interface.
 It facilitates user addition, modification, and deletion, making it useful for handling user data and permissions.